Text Box:

 Real-World Application: Discover how to efficiently deploy Spark on CERN’s computing infrastructure, especially leveraging the CERN SWAN service.

-Industry Relevance: Understand how Spark, a leading engine for large-scale data processing, is effectively integrated within various projects at CERN, including IT monitoring, security, the BE NXCALS project, and by teams in ATLAS and CMS, as well as its synergy with the Hadoop service and Cloud resources at CERN.
+Relevance: Understand how Spark, a leading engine for large-scale data processing, is effectively integrated within various projects at CERN, including IT monitoring, security, the BE NXCALS project, and by teams in ATLAS and CMS, as well as its synergy with the Hadoop service and Cloud resources at CERN.

 By the end of this course, you’ll have a solid understanding of how Spark operates within complex systems like those at CERN, and how it can be applied to a range of data processing challenges.
-Whether you’re a beginner or looking to enhance your existing knowledge, this course is tailored to provide a foundational understanding of Spark's capabilities and real-world applications.
+Whether you are a beginner or looking to enhance your existing knowledge, this course is tailored to provide a foundational understanding of Spark's capabilities and real-world applications.

 Accompanying notebooks